zhinst/zhinst-toolkit/docs/source/examples/common_device.rst

 To ensure that all versions match each device exposes a function called ``check_compatibility`` which only passes if all versions match.

-The following criterias are checked:
+The following criteria are checked:

 * minimum required zhinst-deviceutils package is installed
 * minimum required zhinst-ziPython package is installed
 * zhinst package matches the LabOne Data Server version
 * firmware revision matches the LabOne Data Server version¨

-If any of the above criterias is not fullfilled ``check_compatibility`` will raise RuntimeError.
+If any of the above criterion is not fulfilled ``check_compatibility`` will raise RuntimeError.

 Transactional Set